Brown University Admissions

-According to the account of the “State of Brown” speech by a writer for “The Brown Daily Herald,” “The University expects to see more applications and students from the south and the west regions of the country, as well as a growing number of students of Hispanic and Latino backgrounds.
+As Margaret Yi reports for The Brown Daily Herald in a piece entitled “Simmons: Increasing revenue ‘a defining issue’,” “The University expects to see more applications and students from the south and the west regions of the country, as well as a growing number of students of Hispanic and Latino backgrounds.
 Miller also emphasized the need to understand and use new forms of communication and outreach.
 ‘We need to be very current, going forward as an institution…in the way we reach the next generation of Brown students,’ [Miller] said.”

 It will indeed be interesting to see if Jim Miller’s prediction proves true in the years ahead, if the students applying for admission to Brown will be significantly different than the current pool of applicants.
 Will there be a fundamental demographic shift in the students applying for admission to Brown in five years?
 Ten years?
 Will more students from the south and west be applying?
 Will more Hispanic and Latino students be submitting applications?
 Only time will tell but as our loyal readers know, we’ve got a crystal ball at Ivy Coach.
 And our crystal ball echoes the sentiments of Brown’s Dean of Admission.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
 You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of Ivy Coach, Inc.